newrelic/nr-reports/README.md

 ### Run a report using a manifest file

 Now let's see how we can run multiple reports at once using a [manifest file](#manifest-file).
-A manifest file is a JSON file containing an array of report definitions.
+A manifest file is a [JSON](https://www.json.org/json-en.html) or [YAML](https://yaml.org/) file containing an array of report definitions.
 We will use a manifest file to run the template report and dashboard report from above all at once.

 ### Cleanup previous reports